 Stand at the bottom of the Grand Escalier, consisting of 216 steps, and imagine the pilgrims ascending on their knees, saying the rosary on each step.

-Upon reaching the top they would receive a pardon.
+Upon reaching the top, each would receive a pardon.

 Read More | Add these beautiful towns in the Dordogne Valley to your itinerary.